-Transitional cell carcinoma (TCC) is the most common primary neoplasm of the bladder, and bladder TCC is the most common tumour of the entire urinary system.
+Transitional cell carcinoma (TCC) is the most common primary neoplasm of the urinary bladder, and bladder TCC is the most common tumour of the entire urinary system.

 This article concerns itself with transitional cell carcinomas of the bladder specifically.
 Related articles include:

 - general discussion : transitional cell carcinoma of the urinary tract

 - TCCs in other locations

 Epidemiology of transitional cell carcinomas of the renal pelvis are similar to those of the rest of the urinary tract : please refer to TCCs of urinary tract for further details.

 Haematuria is the most common presenting complaint, which may be macroscopic or microscopic.
 A tumour located at the vesicoureteric junction may result in ureteral obstruction and hydronephrosis, which may present with flank pain.
 Additionally a tumour near the uretheral orifice may result in bladder outlet obstruction and urinary retention.

 Occasionally patients only present once systemic symptoms of metastatic disease are present.